 Financial aid will not pay for classes that the financial aid student has never attended.
-Faculty report to the Financial Aid office before the "Withdraw With Refund" date if a financial aid recipient has never attended a class session.
-Financial aid recipients who have never attended will be administratively withdraw from the unattended class.
+Faculty report to before the "Withdraw With Refund" date if a student has never been "academically engaged and never attended a class session.
+Students who have not attended will be administratively withdrawn from the unattended class.